project-alice-assistant/docs/docs/setup/manual-install.md

   - `sudo apt-get dist-upgrade -y`
 - Open the configuration tool
   - `sudo raspi-config`
+- In `System Options`
+  - Change your password
-- Set the network name to `ProjectAlice`
+  - Set the hostname to `ProjectAlice`
-- Set your locales
-- **Change the default user password**
+  - Set the Boot / Auto Login to `Console Autologin`
+- In `Interface Options`
+  - Enable SPI
+  - Enable I2C
+- In `Advanced options`
+  - Expand Filesystem
-- Reboot
+- **Reboot**

 ## Install Git and clone Alice